krypt0k1/CryptographyProjects/README.md

-# Specify the correct environment variable that contains the path to the PKCS#11 library
-pkcs11_lib_path = '/opt/nfast/toolkits/pkcs11/libcknfast.so'
+// Specify the correct environment variable that contains the path to the PKCS#11 library pkcs11_lib_path = '/opt/nfast/toolkits/pkcs11/libcknfast.so'

-# Load the PKCS#11 library from the specified path
-lib = pkcs11.lib(pkcs11_lib_path)
+// Load the PKCS#11 library from the specified path lib = pkcs11.lib(pkcs11_lib_path)

-# Get a token object from the loaded library, specifying the token label ('loadshared accelerator' in this case)
-token = lib.get_token(token_label='loadshared accelerator')
+  // Get a token object from the loaded library, specifying the token label ('loadshared accelerator' in this case) token = lib.get_token(token_label='loadshared accelerator')

-# FYI token_label will need one of the slot names from your /opt/nfast/cklist output.
+// FYI token_label will need one of the slot names from your /opt/nfast/cklist output.
-# Given that the CKNFAST_LOADSHARING = 1 variable puts all slots tokens into a singular slot, we're able to see them all pop at once.
+// Given that the CKNFAST_LOADSHARING = 1 variable puts all slots tokens into a singular slot, we're able to see them all pop at once.

-# Open a session with the token, indicating that it's a read-write session and providing the user PIN ('1234' in this case) for authentication
+// Open a session with the token, indicating that it's a read-write session and providing the user PIN ('1234' in this case) for authentication

-# To login as Security Officer (SO) change user_pin to so_pin
+// To login as Security Officer (SO) change user_pin to so_pin

-# example:
+// example:
 #with token.open(rw=True, so_pin= 'asg123;') as session:

-# Login as user
+// Login as user
 with token.open(rw=True, user_pin='1234') as session:
      print(session)

-# Gets the slots names
+ //Gets the slots names

 for slot in lib.get_slots():
     token = slot.get_token()
     print(token)

  if token.label == '...':
         break